ron-liu/rontech-blog/content/blog/extend-typescript-to-runtime-part-1-using-runtypes.md

 ---
-title: Extend typescript to runtime - I
+title: Extend typescript to runtime - Part I using runtypes
 date: "2020-12-20"
 description: typescript types will be wiped when compiling, but how to use these types in runtime?
 ---

 Typescript introduced type system into javascript, but it is only existed till compiled into javascript.
 When we run those compiled code in runtime, all the types are disappeared.